-We often think that there is not much we can do about staff culture but that is not true.
-In fact, leaders control the culture of their staff by the training they do, the messages they convey, the example they set and the honesty of their interactions.
+We often think there is not much we can do about staff culture, but that is not true.
+In fact, leaders control the culture of their staff through the training they do, the messages they convey, the example they set, and the honesty of their interactions.
 You can train your staff toward health, and you can remove staff who will not cooperate as their dishealth spoils the health of the rest of the team.
 That act in itself sends a very clear message about one's commitment to health.

-There are five attitudes that need to be addressed with staff if you want a healthy culture.
+Five attitudes need to be addressed with staff if you want a healthy culture.

-Cynicism is absolutely deadly to a healthy culture because cynics stand outside of the team and throw grenades into the team with their snide comments that question the motives, direction and decisions of others without contributing anything productive to the conversation.
+Cynicism is deadly to a healthy culture because cynics stand outside the team and throw grenades into the team with snide comments that question the motives, direction, and decisions of others without contributing anything productive to the conversation.

-These characters also stand outside the circle and refuse to give their whole hearted energy to what the organization is trying to do.
-In essence they are withholding key parts of their energy, emotion, and heart from the organizations mission.
-I often say to staff, "If you cannot serve here with a happy heart and a clear conscience, you need to find another place to serve."
+These characters also stand outside the circle and refuse to give their wholehearted energy to what the organization is trying to do.
+Essentially, they withhold key parts of their energy, emotion, and heart from the organization's mission.
+I often tell staff, "If you cannot serve here with a happy heart and a clear conscience, you must find another place to serve."
 It's that simple.
 Those who withhold themselves from fully embracing the mission and vision of the your ministry don't belong there.
 Say it, have a conversation, but don't allow it to go unaddressed.
 It is a spirit that kills.

 Three: Those who always see the downside

 It is good to know the unintended consequences of what one does.
-It is good to plan for various eventualities but those who always go to the downside and the negative literally rob the rest of the team of joy, possibility, mission and enthusiasm.
+It is good to plan for various eventualities.
+Still, those who always go to the downside and the negative literally rob the rest of the team of joy, possibility, mission, and enthusiasm.

-If you want a healthy culture you need to help those who would thrown cold water on new ideas that it is an unacceptable behavior.
-Innovation, risk and new paradigms are the coinage of healthy organizations and they require staff who see possibilities rather than all the negatives in a new idea.
-There is always a reason not to try something - and that keeps organizations from moving forward.
+If you want a healthy culture, you must help those who would throw cold water on new ideas that it is unacceptable behavior.
+Innovation, risk, and new paradigms are the coinage of healthy organizations, and they require staff who see possibilities rather than all the negatives in a new idea.
+There is always a reason not to try something, which keeps organizations from moving forward.
 Can you help those who always see the downside to see the possibilities?
 Sometimes.
 But, if not, they don't belong on a healthy team because they won't produce healthy culture.

 There is a difference between those who offer constructive observations and those who merely complain.
-Constructive criticisms are observations that come with a potential solution while complaints offer no solutions and are simply shots at someone or something.
-Constructive criticisms are vital to a healthy organization but complaints as a attitude is deadly to organizational health.
+Constructive criticisms are observations that come with a potential solution, while complaints offer no solutions and are simply shots at someone or something.
+Constructive criticisms are vital to a healthy organization, but complaints as an attitude are deadly to organizational health.
 Here is a principle to consider.
 Unless you have a solution, don't come with a complaint.

 This one may surprise you.
 After all, don't you want idealists on your team?
 It depends!
-Some idealists actually exhibit traits of the first four of these attitudes because the team does not live up to their expectations.
-As such, they can resort to cynicism, complaints, reserve their full by in and focus on the downside.
+Some idealists exhibit traits of the first four of these attitudes because the team does not meet their expectations.
+As such, they can resort to cynicism, and complaints, reserve their full buy in and focus on the downside.
 In good organizations, there are always gaps between what we want to be and who we are.
 An idealist who won't live with the reality of those gaps actually becomes a liability to your culture.
 That is what to look out for.
-Idealists who will help you get to where you want to go are great.
-Those whose focus is simply on the "gap" will not contribute to a healthy culture.
+Idealists who help you get where you want to go are great.
+Those focusing on the "gap" will not contribute to a healthy culture.

 What keeps leaders from confronting these five attitudes?
 Fear!
-The truth is that we ought to be direct, honest and clear about the culture we are building and the kinds of people we need on the team to build it.
+We ought to be direct, honest, and clear about the culture we are building and the kinds of people we need on the team to build it.
 And to be willing to say.
 "If you don't want to fit our culture, you are in the wrong place.
-We will help you succeed but only if you want to be here and will contribute fully to health."
+We will help you succeed only if you want to be here and contribute fully to health."
 It's that simple.